kentcdodds/babel-plugin-codegen/README.md

 to concatenate them to the end of the file.
 I built this plugin so I could do that without having an ad-hoc post-build script.

+> Read ["Make maintainable workarounds with codegen 💥"](https://blog.kentcdodds.com/make-maintainable-workarounds-with-codegen-d34163a09c13) for more inspiration

 ## This solution

 This plugin allows you to generate code at build-time.
 Any code that runs